MaximRouiller/experimental_samples/durable-function/blog.md

 Initially, I wanted to index data from GitHub repositories.
 I explained it all in a [previous post](https://blogs.msdn.microsoft.com/appserviceteam/2018/08/06/learn-how-to-orchestrate-serverless-functions-by-scraping-apis-in-8-minutes/?WT.mc_id=dotnet-blog-marouill), but I'll drill down into the concepts today.

 To summarize the post, I wanted to retrieve a list of repositories that I wanted to index.
-Then, query each repositories for more detailed information.
+Then, query each repository for more detailed information.
 Finally, save the data into a database.

 Today, we'll do something similar but to keep things simple, I'll save the content to Azure Blob Storage.